voltwu/blog/_posts/2020-07-08-docker-tutorial.md

 Docker is similar to Virtual Machines.
 Both of them can emulate operating system environments.
 But, instead of a full operating system on Virtual Machines, the docker is only a set of processes that running on a shared OS kernel.

 Docker is a container technique, which is lightweight and has a lower overhead than VM.
-By contrast, VM(eg.[VMware][2] and [KVM][1]) is a full virtual operating system that runs depends on virtual hardware, VM needs to emulate hardware and transfer users' operation between the host and visual machine.
+By contrast, VM(eg.[VMware][2] and [KVM][1]) is a full virtual operating system that runs depends on virtual hardware, VM needs to emulate hardware and transfer users' operation between the host and virtual machine.
 So VM commonly has a higher overhead than containers.

 [1]: https://www.linux-kvm.org/page/Main_Page
 [2]: https://www.vmware.com/